ChabriGanesh/Screen-time-analysis/README.md

-# <ins>Screen-time-analysis</ins>
+# 🎬 Screen-time-analysis

-Indian Kids' Daily Screen Time analysis through various platform's usage and their localities.
-Their screen time were analysed and their health impacts are considered.
+Indian Kids' Daily Screen Time analysis through various platform usage and their localities.
+Their screen time was analyzed along with associated health impacts. 📱🧒👧

+---

-## <ins>Dataset</ins>
+## 📁 Dataset

-The dataset are inputted through Kaggle (indian-kids-screentime-2025).
+The dataset is sourced from Kaggle: **`indian-kids-screentime-2025`**.
+It contains detailed data on screen time by age, gender, locality, devices, and health effects.

+---

-## <ins>JupyterLab</ins>
+## 💻 JupyterLab Analysis

-The model is created in JupyterLab by using Python coding language.
+The analysis is performed in **JupyterLab** using **Python** and key libraries including **pandas**, **matplotlib**, and **seaborn**.

+---

-## <ins>Process of analysis</ins>
+## 🔍 Process of Analysis

+1. **Download Dataset:**
-1. The dataset should be downloaded to local network in which we code (PC, Local server, or development machine) to ensure fast, offline access.
+   Download the dataset locally to ensure fast, offline access.

+3. **Set Up Environment:**
-2. Specify the directory for the dataset to apply in the analysis.
+   Specify the directory for the dataset.

+4. **Create Notebook:**
-3. Create a notebook in JupyterLab for the analysis with the extension .jpynb (if it is Jupyter only).
+   Create a `.ipynb` notebook in JupyterLab.

-4. Install the accurate packages which are needed for analysis.
-5. After installing, import the necessary libraries.
+5. **Install Required Packages:**
+   Use `pip` or `conda` to install necessary libraries.

+6. **Load Data:**
+   Load the dataset as a pandas DataFrame:
-6. Save the datas as dataframes through 'pandas' library by this:
+7. Save the datas as dataframes through 'pandas' library by this:
    ```
    df = pd.read_csv(r"C:\Users\Chabri Ganesh\Indian_Kids_Screen_Time.csv")
    print("📊 Data Preview:")
    print(df.head())
    print("\n📈 Summary Stats:")
    print(df.describe())
-7. Using 'matplotlib' library, create a bar graph for 'Average Screen Time By Age':<br>
+8. Using 'matplotlib' library, create a bar graph for 'Average Screen Time By Age':<br>
     Hue: hue=age_group_mean.index<br>
     Explanation:
     The hue here is set to the age group categories (e.g., age ranges like 8-10, 11-13, etc.), so each bar in the plot has a distinct color representing each age group.<br>